Ruby-004/Diffusion_model_project/README.md

 3. **Stability**: Lower-dimensional space facilitates more stable training than pixel-space diffusion
 4. **Flexibility**: Frozen VAE allows quick model updates without retraining compression

-#### Why Physics-Informed?

-1. **Data efficiency**: Physics constraints reduce dependency on large training datasets
-2. **Generalization**: Models trained with physics constraints generalize better to unseen conditions
-3. **Physical validity**: Ensures predictions satisfy fundamental conservation laws
-4. **Domain knowledge integration**: Embeds expertise directly into learning objective

 #### Why Conditional on 2D Flow?

 1. **Better initialization**: 2D field provides strong signal for 3D reconstruction
-2. **Physics-guided**: 2D prediction already solves 2D flow problem; model focuses on adding vertical component
-3. **Practical relevance**: 2D fields are cheaper to compute or may be available from simplified models
+2. **Practical relevance**: 2D fields are cheaper to compute or may be available from simplified models

 ### Main Difficulties and Solutions